brainynimbus/workflowforge/examples/README.md

 # WorkflowForge Examples

-This directory contains examples demonstrating the new modular import structure of WorkflowForge.
+This directory contains examples demonstrating the modular import structure of WorkflowForge.

 ## New Import Style